DiscoBBQ/MeTube/technical_report.md

 It is crucial that the media on MeTube be accessible from as many browsers or devices as possible.
 Given the complexity of displaying video and audio on the web due to codec issues, a lot of research was necessary to find the right process for displaying audio and video.

-Given the scale of the project, development needed to be managable.
+Given the scale of the project, development needed to be manageable.
 Therefore a common "platform" for development and source control was established to prevent last-minute errors or lost work.

 ## Implementation details